Lorellana21/my-favourite-clubs/README.md

 In the first phase the important thing is to paint the data, but the aim is to create two more components:

-- ClubList.js with the list of clubs
+- `ClubList.js` with the list of clubs
-- Club.js with each card of each club
+- `Club.js` with a card for each club